lukasvasadi/lukasvasadi-dev/src/posts/environments.md

 ## <a id="introduction">Introduction</a>

-This tutorial shows how to install popular developer tools, such as Python, Node.js, and the compiler toolchain for C/C++, using system package managers.
+This tutorial covers the installation process for several popular developer tools, such as Python, Node.js, and the compiler toolchain for C/C++, using system package managers.
 It also explains how to create and manage virtual environments for Python.

 ### What is a virtual environment?